State

 |

-Police Power & Limitations.
-The public health authority may petition a circuit or superior court for an order imposing isolation or quarantine on the individual.
-A petition for isolation or quarantine filed under this subsection must be verified and include a brief description of the facts supporting the public health authority's belief that isolation or quarantine should be imposed on an individual, including a description of any efforts the public health authority made to obtain the individual's voluntary compliance with isolation or quarantine before filing the petition.
+The public health authority may petition a circuit or superior court for an order imposing isolation or quarantine.
+A petition for isolation or quarantine must include a description supporting the authority's belief that isolation or quarantine should be imposed including efforts the authority made to obtain the individual's voluntary compliance with isolation or quarantine.

 |